Child’s Records and Retention

 • Reports of Health Assessments;

-• Any other document created or considered as part of any assessment of the child's needs, or of any review of their case; including education assessments;
+• Any other document created or considered as part of any assessment of the child's needs, or of any review of their situation; including education assessments;

 • Any court order relating to the child;